 \subsection{Distribution of energies}

-In Fig. \ref{fig:ener_char}, the panel a) shows the ratio of magnetic to kinetic energy.
+In Fig. \ref{fig:ener_char}, panel a shows the ratio of magnetic to kinetic energy.
 For all cases, this ratio is within an order of magnitude throughout the box.
 This ratio for the F-star is significantly higher compared to the other stars.
 In addition, the ratio for M-star has a minima deeper down in the box than for other stars.
 As before, the general trend shows a decrease in this ratio with decreasing $T_{\mathrm{eff}}$.

-Fig. \ref{fig:ener_char}b shows the relative change in kinetic energy between the SSD and the HD setups.
-All stars show a marked decrease in kinetic energy in the SSD case.
-As with the top panel, F-star shows a significantly stronger reduction in kinetic energy compared to the other cases.
+In Fig. \ref{fig:ener_char}b, we shows the relative change in KE between the SSD and the HD setups.
+All stars show a marked decrease in KE in the SSD case.
+As with the top panel, F-star shows a significantly stronger reduction in KE compared to the other cases.
 The M-star as well shows a stronger reduction in KE near the surface compared to the G and K-stars.

 Fig. \ref{fig:ener_char}c shows the ratio of kinetic to internal energy.
 For the F-star, this ratio is within an order of magnitude near the surface, whereas for the other stars, it is less than $1\%$.
 Fig. \ref{fig:ener_char}d shows the ratio of the magnetic to the internal energy.
 There is a clear trend in this ratio with stellar type, with it being lowest for M-star ($\sim 5\times10^{-5}$ near bottom, to $\sim 10^{-4}$ near surface) and highest for F-star ($\sim 10^{-3}$ near bottom, to $\sim 10^{-2}$ near surface).

-\subsection{Changes in Velocities}
+\subsection{Changes in velocities}

-All SSD cases exhibit a decrease in vertical velocities $v_z^2$ as well as the ratio of horizontal to vertical r.m.s. velocities $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ (Fig. \ref{fig:vels}), relative to the corresponding HD cases.
+All SSD cases exhibit a decrease in vertical velocities $v_z^2$ as well as the ratio of horizontal to vertical rms velocities $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ (Fig. \ref{fig:vels}), relative to the corresponding HD cases.
 The reduction in $v_z^2$ follows similar trend for all the four stars, with a decrease of 4-8\% near the surface, going up to 20\% near the bottom boundary.
 For G-, K- and M-star, the decrease in $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ is similar (5\% near the surface, going up to 12\% near the bottom) but is more pronounced for the F-star case (10\% near the surface, going up to 20\% near the bottom boundary).
 This implies a change in the horizontal extent of sub-surface granulation, which follows \citet{nordlund2009}, who showed using simple mass conservation that the horizontal extent of granules is proportional to $H(v_h/v_z)$, where $H$ is the local density scale height.